Chandu402240/pytunesconnect/README.md

   "accounts": [
     {
       "accountName": "<your email>",
-      "password": "<your password",
+      "password": "<your password>",
-      "contentProviderId": "<your contentProviderId",
+      "contentProviderId": "<your contentProviderId>",
       "vendornumber": "<your vendor number>",
       "adamIds": [
         "<adamid>"